wasvaibhav/Phishing-Kill/README.md

-## PhishKill
+## Phishing Kill
-PhishKill is now a full-stack Flask app with a polished Tailwind UI, JSON API, SQLite history, and one-click deploy options (Heroku or Docker).
+Phishing Kill is now a full-stack Flask app with a polished Tailwind UI, JSON API, SQLite history, and one-click deploy options (Heroku or Docker).
 It uses OpenAI to detect phishing indicators and provide a risk score.

 <p align="center">
   <img src="resources/example.jpg" alt="Example Image" width="100%">